ModiaSim/SignalTables.jl/docs/src/index.md

 - A new function to *flatten* and convert a signal array for use in plots or traditional tables.
 - Since signals are arrays, all the Julia array operations can be directly used, e.g. for post-processing of simulation results.
+- write/save on JSON and JDL (HDF5) files.

 Furthermore